Southwest Airlines Infant Policy

 How Do I Add A Lap Infant On Southwest Online?

-In the process to add lap child Southwest online, a passenger needs to adhere to the following steps -
+In the process to adding lap child Southwest online, a passenger needs to adhere to the following steps -

 • Step 1 - Go to Southwest Airlines' official website.